 Each week we will be featuring a description of, and brief interview with, one OMS employee to find out what makes us a great place to both work and do business.

-We are excited to feature Tony Willson, Owner and Dealer Principal, as our first Feature Friday interviewee!
+We are excited to feature Tony Willson, Owner and Dealer Principal, as our Feature Friday interviewee this week.
 Please see below for a transcript of his interview.

 What does Ontario Motor Sales mean to you?